aweber/public-api-examples/node/readme.md

 # Node.js code examples

-This directory contains executable examples of how to use https://api.aweber.com/ from within PHP code.
+This directory contains executable examples of how to use https://api.aweber.com/ from within Node.js code.

 If you haven't read [CONTRIBUTING], please take a moment to read it now.
 It describes the basic configuration and process and this document picks up where it leaves off.